 Beginner guide

-An accessible intro to Mafia, where it came from, why people love it, and how the game master fits in.
+An accessible intro to Werewolf, where it came from, why people love it, and how the game master fits in.

-Mafia is a social deduction party game where players are secretly divided into two teams: innocent Citizens and a hidden Mafia.
-The Citizens try to figure out who the Mafia members are and vote them out.
-The Mafia tries to eliminate Citizens one by one without getting caught.
+Werewolf is a social deduction party game where players are secretly divided into two teams: innocent Villagers and hidden Werewolves.
+The Villagers try to figure out who the Werewolf members are and vote them out.
+The Werewolves try to eliminate Villagers one by one without getting caught.
 It's a game of lying, reading people, and trusting your gut.

 The Basics in 30 Seconds

-- Everyone is secretly assigned a role: most are Citizens, a few are Mafia.
+• Everyone is secretly assigned a role: most are Villagers, a few are Werewolves.

-- The game alternates between Night (eyes closed, Mafia secretly picks someone to eliminate) and Day (everyone debates and votes to eliminate a suspect).
+• The game alternates between Night (eyes closed, Werewolves secretly pick someone to take out) and Day (everyone debates and votes to eliminate a suspect).

-- Citizens win if they vote out all Mafia.
-Mafia wins if they equal or outnumber the Citizens.
+• Villagers win if they vote out all Werewolves.
+Werewolves win if they equal or outnumber the Villagers.

 That's it.
 Everything else — special roles, house rules, variants — builds on this core.
 For the full rules, see our complete rules guide.